Last Updated Dec 2, 2021

 This prevents exogenous opioids (drugs of abuse) from attaching to the receptors and exerting their effect.
 Interestingly, buprenorphine has a ceiling effect, i.e., it is difficult to overdose on.
 This means once you reach a particular dose, the effects level off and don’t escalate with higher doses.

 Buprenorphine is the only addiction treatment medication that can be prescribed in an office-based setting.
 It is often administered in combination with another medication called naloxone.
 Naloxone induces uncomfortable withdrawal symptoms if the recovering individual attempts to misuse opioids via injection.
 The combination of buprenorphine and naloxone is available as Suboxone.
+Another form of buprenorphine is called Subutex.
+Subutex can be used to treat those dealing with OUD.

 Like all medications, buprenorphine can cause some side effects.
 These include fever, muscle aches, irritability, nausea, vomiting, constipation, and sleep disturbance.